szikszail/require-it/README.md

 #### `requireGlobal.resolve(globalModuleName)`

-Returns the global path which could be required by `require`.
+Returns the global path, which could be required by `require`.

 #### `requireGlobal.directory(globalModuleName)`

-Returns the global path wich could be required by `require` without the main JS file, ie. the path to the module's directory.
+Returns the global path, which could be required by `require` without the main JS file, i.e., the path to the module's directory.

 ### `requireFrom(moduleName, root)`

-Requires the given module, found in the given root directory.
+Requires the given module found in the given root directory.

 #### `requireFrom.resolve(moduleName, root)`

-Returns the module's path which could be required by `require`, found in the given root directory.
+Returns the module's path, which could be required by `require`, found in the given root directory.

 #### `requireFrom.directory(moduleName, root)`

-Returns the module's path wich could be required by `require` without the main JS file, ie. the path to the module's directory, found in the given root directory.
+Returns the module's path, which could be required by `require` without the main JS file, i.e., the path to the module's directory, found in the given root directory.